paster489/LMY/README.md

 ### 2. Create the Conda environment

 Make sure you have Anaconda or Miniconda installed.

+My CUDA version is 12.7, if you have other version, use https://pytorch.org/get-started/locally/ for torch installation.

 ```bash
 conda env create -f segformer_environment.yml